juanluispaz/ts-sql-query/README.md

     sequence<T>(name: string, type: 'enum', typeName: string, adapter?: TypeAdapter): Sequence<EqualableValueSource>
     sequence<T>(name: string, type: 'custom', typeName: string, adapter?: TypeAdapter): Sequence<EqualableValueSource>

+    /*
+     * Configurations
+     */

+    /**
+     * Protected property that allows changing the behaviour of empty string treatment.
+     * By default empty string as treated as null, if you want to allow to send and receive empty string to the database set this property to true
+     * Default value: false
+     */
+    allowEmptyString: boolean

     /** Protected method that allows to transform the values received from the database */ transformValueFromDB(value: any, type: string): any
     /** Protected method that allows to transform the values that will be send to the database */